 Further Mathematics is always taken alongside Mathematics and leads to a second A Level in Mathematics.
 It includes a number of additional topics such as Complex Numbers, raising students’ awareness of different aspects of Mathematics in preparation for university.

 During their first year of study, some students decide they want to study Mathematics or a related degree at university, and may add AS Further Mathematics as a fourth subject to their second year programme to enhance their university application.

 Mathematics goes well with every subject and it is probably the most marketable of all subjects.
 There are good economic reasons for studying Mathematics and it is difficult to think of any further education course or career where it would not be welcomed in combination with other subjects.

 A Level Further Mathematics is welcomed as a qualification for a variety of Higher Education courses.

-A Further Mathematics qualification is required for some subjects, such as Mathematics, Engineering and Physics, and useful for others, such as Biochemistry and Economics.
+A Further Mathematics qualification can be required for some subjects, such as Mathematics, Computer Science, Engineering and Physics, and useful for others, such as Biochemistry and Economics.

 Many Mathematics graduates go on to work in Accountancy, Computing, Engineering, Management or Teaching.

 Further Mathematics develops the ideas covered in A Level Mathematics but in greater depth.
 The course covers:

 - Pure Mathematics

-- Discrete Mathematics, which develops the ideas used in modern technology
+- Decision Mathematics, which develops the ideas used in modern technology

 - Mechanics, which looks at the study of moving objects